SergeyLykhachov/BotsCrewTestTask/README.md

 Given project is an implementation of the speck defined in BotsCrew TestTask_JuniorJava.pdf file present in the project's root directory (with a few caveats).
-Though it is proscribed that the project to be implemented as a simple console app, this particular application interacts with its user via an intuitive and simple to use graphical interface.
+Though it is proscribed that the project is to be implemented as a simple console app, this particular application interacts with its user via an intuitive and simple to use graphical interface.
 The project has been written entirely with the help a of simple text editor, there exists a version of this project developed with the help of Maven, which can be found at: https://github.com/SergeyLykhachov/BotsCrewMavenProject.
 Build and launch scripts